DarkMage13/myGrubThemes/README.md

-This is a Grub theme with Osage chan, it isn't the best but it's cute
+This is my version of a Grub theme, originaly with Osage chan.
+Now it is with Shuvi from No Game No Life Zero.

 To install first clone the repository
 ```